nicktaras/web-icon-scraper/README.md

 A Node Package to retrieve an array of favicons and apple-touch-icon images sorting them into ascending or descending size order.

 # Usage
-This is not production ready at this time - Please use with caution.

 Example Use: